praihan/cblib.site/README.md

 		node task/serve <port>

 	`<port>` just represents a port number, choose one that is not `80` and try again.
 However this time you will have to specify the port in the URL.
 Try `localhost:<port>/teachers/library/` where `<port>` is the number you used.
-If you are still unsuccessful, seek assistance from the interwebs (namely stackoverflow) or someone who knows about this stuff.
+If you are still unsuccessful, seek assistance from the interwebs (namely stackoverflow) or someone who knows about this stuff (or try to figure it out yourself).

 ***